Andrejkf/solution_advanced_lane_finding/report_template.md

 #### 5. Radius of curvature of the lane
 ##### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 5.1.
 Function drawcurvedline() was defined. (cell 62 Jupyter notebook).
 Used to stimate curvature radius for lanes.
+To ilustrate process,